chrizzTs/Who-U/README.md

 </button>
 ````

 From there on the function facebook.login() in `login.js` is called.
-It tries to login to Facebook with the openFB API and if it succeds, executes the function $scope.goToHome(), which will take the user to the Home-Screen if he has been logged in to Facebook before.
+It tries to login to Facebook with the openFB API and if it succeeds, executes the function $scope.goToHome(), which will take the user to the Home-Screen if he has been logged in to Facebook before.
 In the scope variable, permissions could be written, that need to be given from Facebook.
 The Facebook integration just needs the connection to Facebook, the name and the Profile Picture of the user, which are  public so nothing has to be inserted here.

 `````javascript
  $scope.facebookLogin = function () {